Lotus T128 (Formula One car): 2011 season

 In qualifying for the first race, the Australian Grand Prix, Team Lotus were eliminated in Q1, causing surprise within the team, who had expected to be much closer to the midfield, although they were ahead of both Virgins and HRTs.
 In the race, Kovalainen retired on lap 19 due to a water leak, while Trulli finished 13th, ahead of d'Ambrosio.

 Throughout the season, the T128 was faster than the Virgin cars and HRTs.

-Livery
+Sponsorship and livery

 The livery was similar to the previous season's design with subtle changes.
-Prior to the naming dispute over the Lotus Renault GP and Lotus Cars, the Caterham logo was added for the few remaining races.
+Prior to the naming dispute over the Lotus Renault GP and Lotus Cars, the Caterham logo and new livery was added to the cars from the 2011 British Grand Prix onwards.

 As a tribute to the Tōhoku earthquake and tsunami, a message carried on the sidepods and used in occasion.